 Annual surveys are too infrequent, too hard to measure and too long.
 By the time you ask for feedback in an annual survey, employees may have been living with those problems for up to a year and they may be having detrimental effects on the business.
-As a solution, we created Perkbox Insights, an agile pulse survey tool.
+Instead, we recommend you look for a confidential pulse survey tool.

-Perkbox Insights conducts short, frequent surveys, and makes it easier for HR to quickly gather and act on vital feedback about what makes employees tick.
-As a business leader or HR member, employees may find it difficult to be honest in face-to-face interviews, so the confidential questions are a great way to get a full picture of the business.
+It'll let you conduct short, frequent surveys, and make it easier for HR to quickly gather and act on vital feedback about what makes employees tick.
+As a business leader or HR member, employees may find it difficult to be honest in face-to-face interviews, so confidential questions are a great way to get a full picture of the business.

-The results are displayed on a real-time dashboard, allowing you to quickly measure trends and identify issues before they become larger problems.
+The best solutions will display your results on a real-time dashboard, allowing you to quickly measure trends and identify issues before they become larger problems.
 This also allows you to understand what employees find motivating and what they feel may be holding them back - so you can swiftly implement a solution.
 You also have the ability to regularly check back with them to see if anything has improved or changed.

 Showing that you care, listen and act upon the things that really matter to them, will - ultimately maintain motivation.